shrideio/shoebox/src/ci/README.md

 - [x] Drone `secrets.ini` and `.env` files are generated

     > WARNING: DO NOT modify assigned values in the `.env` file.
-If necessary,modify the `secrets.ini` file and run `ci_containers_setup.sh` to override the current values.
+If necessary, modify the `secrets.ini` file and run `ci_containers_setup.sh` to override the current values.

     ```
     $ sudo cat $SHOEBOX_ROOT/drone/secrets.ini